entwicklerstube/babel-plugin-root-import/README.md

 }
 ```

-Note that VSCode won't currently generate imports containing `rootPathPrefix`.
-If you have a solution for this, please open an issue.

 ## FYI

 Webpack delivers a similar feature, if you just want to prevent end-less import strings you can also define `aliases` in the `resolve` module, at the moment it doesn't support custom/different symbols and multiple/custom suffixes.
 [READ MORE](http://xabikos.com/2015/10/03/Webpack-aliases-and-relative-paths/)

 ### Want to revert back to relative paths?

 Sometimes tooling might not be up to scratch, meaning you lose features such as navigation in your IDE.
 In such cases you might want to revert back to using relative paths again.
 If you have a significant amount of files, it might be worth looking into [tooling](https://www.npmjs.com/package/convert-root-import) to help you with the conversion.

 ## Change Log